imjoy-team/ImJoy/docs/i2k_tutorial.md

 There are two ways to setup a local Jupyter server: 1) Install Jupyter notebook (via `pip install jupyter`), then install the [imjoy-jupyter-extension](https://github.com/imjoy-team/imjoy-jupyter-extension).
 2) Instead of installing directly Jupyter notebooks, you can install our a wrapper library called [ImJoy-Engine](https://github.com/imjoy-team/imjoy-engine) via `pip install imjoy`.

-The later is recommended because this will allow us apply some settings to the Jupyter server which can be useful for ImJoy, and you don't need to install imjoy-jupyter-extension separately.
+The later is recommended because this allows us to fix some settings on the Jupyter server which can be useful for ImJoy, and you don't need to install imjoy-jupyter-extension separately.

-In short, you just need to run `pip install imjoy` to install and then start it via `imjoy --jupyter`.
+In short, to install Jupyter notebook for ImJoy and the Jupyter extension, you need to run `pip install imjoy` and then start it via `imjoy --jupyter`.

 Now, if you want to switch to your own locally installed Jupyter server, you need to **Run** the following code block:
 <!-- ImJoyPlugin: { "type": "web-worker", "hide_code_block": true, "passive": true,"editor_height": "200px"} -->